maziac/currah_uspeech_tests/Readme.md

 <video width="320" height="240" controls>
   <source src="/videos/1000h_toggling.mp4" type="video/mp4">
+	Your browser does not support the video tag.
 </video>

 Please note: the decreasing volume is due to the recording, in reality the volume is constant.